Data Export

 Connect HuggingFace first from Settings → Integrations, and create the destination dataset repo on HuggingFace if you don't have one.
 The upload button is disabled until the integration is connected.

-To upload, click Upload to HuggingFace on a completed export row, pick the destination repo, and optionally set a subdirectory path.
+To upload, click Upload to HuggingFace on a completed export row, then pick the destination repo from a searchable list of your most recently updated datasets across your personal account and any approved HuggingFace orgs.
+If you don't see it right away, start typing the dataset name to search.
+You can also set an optional subdirectory path.
 The JSONL files are pushed as a single commit, and a View on HuggingFace link appears with the commit URL when done.

 Limits